Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Introduction

 The first step is to specify the estimand and the underlying parameters.
 Define $\tau(\theta)$ the (policy-relevant) object of interest, where $\tau$ is a known smooth function and $\theta$ is a vector of unknown parameters; $\tau$ may be scalar or vector-valued.
-Researchers also observe external baseline estimates of $\theta$--henceforth \emph{observational estimates}--which may be biased.
-Each feasible experiment can identify a subset of parameters without bias.
+Researchers also observe external baseline estimates for $\theta$ (or relevant moment estimates)--henceforth \emph{observational estimates}--which may be biased.
+Each feasible experiment provides a set of unbiased moments, e.g., by identifying a subset of parameters without bias.
 This parameterization makes explicit which components of $\theta$ are learned experimentally and which may rely on (biased) observational evidence; not all components need or can be learned experimentally.

 Returning to the cash-transfer example, $\tau(\theta)$ is the effect on schooling when all poor households in rural Kenya receive the subsidy.
 The entries of $\theta$ consist of (i) the direct schooling response to a conditional cash transfer (CCT), (ii) the income effect of transfers in partial equilibrium, and (iii) wage adjustments that shift the returns to schooling.
 Due to cost constraints, researchers may only run small, partial-equilibrium experiments and then combine these with prior evidence to recover $\tau(\theta)$.
-They may choose between a CCT arm to estimate the direct effect, or an unconditional-cash arm (UCT) to measure the income elasticity, and extrapolate the GE effects using evidence from a previous study in Mexico \citep{ToddWolpin2006AER}.
-(When site selection is also part of the design, $\theta$ additionally collects site-specific effects and $\tau(\theta)$ targets the average effect across sites.)
+For instance, they may choose between a CCT arm to estimate the direct effect, or an unconditional-cash arm (UCT) to measure the income elasticity, and extrapolate the GE effects using evidence from a previous study in a different context, such as the Progresa program in Mexico \citep{ToddWolpin2006AER}.
+When site selection is also part of the design, $\theta$ additionally collects site-specific effects.